-The program — Strong Families, Strong Future DC — is set to launch in February.
-Martha’s Table, a nonprofit that aims to provide resources and services to low-income Washingtonians, will implement the program providing recipients $900 per month for one year.
+Martha’s Table, a nonprofit that works to provide resources and services to low-income District residents, will implement the program providing recipients $900 per month for one year.

-“Having a newborn is a big life change, and we also know how critical those first months and years are to a baby’s life,” Bowser said during a news conference on Thursday at Martha’s Table headquarters in Ward 8.
-“The program is about supporting new and expectant moms with cash so that they can have the autonomy and flexibility to make the best choices for them and their baby.
-The Strong Families, Strong Future DC pilot builds on the work we’ve done to address disparities in maternal health outcomes, make high-quality child care more affordable and accessible, and ensure women are at the heart of our equitable economic recovery strategy.”
+“Having a newborn is a big life change and we also know how critical those first months and years are to a baby’s life,” Bowser said.
+“The program is about supporting new and expectant moms with cash so that they can have the autonomy and flexibility to make the best choices for them and their baby.”

-“As Dr. King noted decades ago in his 1964 Nobel Peace Prize address, ‘There is nothing new about poverty,'” the Ward 5 Democrat said.
+“As Dr. King noted decades ago in his 1964 Nobel Peace Prize address, ‘there is nothing new about poverty,’” he said.
 “What is new, however, is that we have the resources to get rid of it.
-In the past year, we have funded baby bonds, birth-to-three child care and direct cash payments to new and expectant mothers, but we are not stopping there.
+In the past year, we have funded baby bonds, birth-to-three child care and direct payments to new and expectant mothers.
+But we are not stopping there.
 Our city has the means to end poverty, and indeed, must do more than just that.
-We will create opportunities and assist with building wealth.
-Today’s launch is a pilot program that I intend to see flourish and expand.”
+We will create opportunities and assist with building wealth.”